kdimal/Assignment_17_1/README.md

+This repository contains a commparison of the following classifiers: K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+Utilizing the UCI repository which represents marketing campaigns for a Portuguese bank.
+Specifically, it contains 41,188 records related to multiple direct telemarketing campaigns.
+The goal is to predict if a client will subscribe to a term deposit (target variable y).  https://archive.ics.uci.edu/dataset/222/bank+marketing

+Link to Jupyter Notebook: https://codio.com/kdimal178136121/module-17-1/tree/prompt_III.ipynb

 Model Performance Summary

-After evaluating the performance of four different classifiers—Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, and Support Vector Machine (SVM)—here’s what we found:
+After evaluating the performance of four different classifiers—Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, and Support Vector Machine (SVM):

     Logistic Regression
     Train Time: 1.54 seconds (fast)